zencart/documentation/CONTRIBUTING.md

 In other words, don't say, "we don't do it the old way anymore, and first let us explain the old way."

+A phrasing that is encouraged is, "Since Zen Cart version X, ..." (rather than "In Zen Cart version X and higher," for example).

 ## Documentation Standards

 Please follow these rules when adding new documentation files to the `/content/user` and `/content/dev` folders: